Muts256/Email_Analysis_AI/ws5-Findings.md

 AI is not a replacement for an analyst.
 It does not replace the judgment, the organisational knowledge, the threat intelligence relationships, or the experience that a skilled SOC analyst brings to the table.
 Anyone who tells you otherwise is overselling it.

-What it is is a genuinely useful analytical partner — one that is fast, consistent, tireless, and thorough in ways that are difficult to maintain manually at volume.
-Used well, it raises the floor of every analysis.
+What it is is a genuinely useful analytical partner.
+With this, it is fast, consistent, tireless, and thorough in ways that are difficult to maintain manually at volume.
+Used well, it can significantly improve analysis.
 It ensures that the behavioural and contextual layer is never skipped, even when time pressure makes skipping it tempting.

 For junior analysts, it provides structure and depth that accelerates development.
 For senior analysts, it handles the mechanical parts of triage quickly, freeing up time and cognitive capacity for the judgment calls that actually require experience.